bf4/webtrees/modules/cms_interface/readme.txt

 DRUPAL
 ================================================================================

-To run PhpGedView from within Drupal, you need the "phpGedView exension".
+To run PhpGedView from within Drupal, you need the "phpGedView extension".
 Karen Stevenson no longer maintains the module at http://drupal.org/project/phpgedview/ These files are now in /modules/cms_interface/drupal.